JonasSkjodt/bookit/README.md

 To run the website you can write this inside a terminal in the bookit folder:
 #### npm run dev

-in the terminal to run both server and react client

 nodemon is installed to autorefresh on website changes